-Goldfish and platyfish are friendly to keep, even for new hobbyists.
-This is because their requirements are easy to fulfill.
-At times, you may think it is best to keep these fish together in the same aquarium, but it would not be the right decision.
+Goldfish and platyfish are friendly to keep, even for new hobbyists, because their requirements are easy to fulfill.
+You may think keeping these fish together in the same aquarium is a good idea, but it would not be the right decision.

 Typically, platyfish and goldfish aren’t a good match.
-While you can ideally place them in a similar water tank, they won’t live together well, nor will they adjust to identical water requirements.
+While you can ideally place them in a similar water tank, they won’t live together well or adjust to identical water requirements.
 Platies are large enough to avoid being eaten and won’t nip at the goldfish’s fins.

 Goldfish and platyfish will not thrive well together.
 This is due to differences in habitat requirements that are challenging to modify so that the two fish can live comfortably.